jsaintfleur/sonyma-loan-analysis-ny/README.md

-# 🏡 LISC NY Mortgage Insights
+# State of New York Mortgage Agency (SONYMA) Loans Purchased: Beginning 2004

 **Data analysis of SONYMA loans purchased across New York State since 2004, with the goal of identifying trends that inform affordable housing and homeownership strategies.**